RetroAchievements/docs/docs/developer-docs/achievement-templates.md

 **Explanation of Conditions**:

-- 1-2: This transition from `VALUE_A` to `VALUE_B` may mark the 'start of game/level/sequence' definitively, however `VALUE_B` may not definitively identify the 'in-game/in-level/in-sequence' that you care about for the challenge.
+- 1-2: This transition from `VALUE_A` to `VALUE_B` may mark the 'start of game/level/sequence' definitively.
+However, `VALUE_B` may not definitively identify the 'in-game/in-level/in-sequence' that you care about for the challenge.
 The `ResetNextIf` here will latch to true upon this transition and suppress the "always-true" `PauseIf` in the following condition, allowing the rest of the logic to be processed.
 The single hit target here is important for this to function properly.
 - 3: This `PauseIf` condition will always be true.
 That is, unless the `ResetNextIf` before it is latched to 'true' but receiving a hit towards its target of 1 hit!
 That's what makes this a "Pause Until" structure: The group is paused until the `ResetNextIf` occurs.

 ### An Example of Logic towards an Achievement